danielbrendel/CasualDeskGame/dnyCasualDeskGame/readme.txt

 Casual Desktop Game (dnycasualDeskGame) developed by Daniel Brendel
 ==============================================================

-(C) 2018 - 2019 by Daniel Brendel
+(C) 2018 - 2020 by Daniel Brendel

-Version: 0.8
+Version: 1.0
 Contact: dbrendel1988<at>yahoo<dot>com
 GitHub: https://github.com/danielbrendel
-Licence: Creative Commons Attribution-NoDerivatives 4.0 International
+License: see LICENSE.txt

 This program is a casual game with the purpose to pass time via spawning and handling custom created entities on your Desktop.
 Therefore you will be provided